 The Council has worked closely with Cambridge City Council, South Cambridgeshire District Council, Cambridge University and the LEP to negotiate the City Deal with Central Government.
-This has resulted in a changed set of governance arrangements for Greater Cambridge, allowing the County, Cambridge City Council and South Cambridgeshire District Council to pool a limited amount of funding and powers; initially through a Joint Committee with the intention of moving to a Combined Authority should legislation be changed to allow for this.
-This will help to deliver a more joined-up and efficient approach to the key economic issues facing this rapidly-growing city region.
+This has resulted in a changed set of governance arrangements for Greater Cambridge, allowing the County, Cambridge City Council and South Cambridgeshire District Council to pool a limited amount of funding and powers through a Joint Committee.
+This is helping to deliver a more joined-up and efficient approach to the key economic issues facing this rapidly-growing city region.